stoermelder/vcvrack-packone/docs/ahab/AhabGenerator.md

 - **One key and one scale** per take (major, natural minor, pentatonic or dorian).
 Every note in every voice belongs to it.
 - **One bar length** — 8 or 12 ticks.
 Every clock, delay and rhythm period in the arrangement divides it evenly, so all voices realign every bar and the whole pattern repeats as a unit.
 - **Channel plan**: the first four melodic voices each get their own MIDI channel (1–4), so lines stay separate; drums always use channel 10.
-- **Register spread**: octaves are distributed across bands so the voices do not all pile into the same pitch range.
+- **Register spread**: octaves are distributed across bands so the voices do not all pile into the same pitch range — except the bass, which is deliberately pinned low as the arrangement's foundation.

 ## Repeating a take you like (seeds)